cpjobling/eg-150-textbook/_sources/signals_and_systems/elementary_signals/index.md

 ## Synthesis of Signals from the Unit Step

 Unit step functions can be used to represent other time-varying functions such as rectangular pulses, square waves and triangular pulses.
-See [Worksheet 3](worksheet3) for the examples that we will look at in class.
+See [Examples 3](examples3) for the examples that we will look at in class.

 +++ {"slideshow": {"slide_type": "slide"}}